 - Hold (or are eligible to hold) a Medicare or Department of Veterans' Affairs card.

-Changes to the NDSS from 1 July 2016
+Find out about the changes to the NDSS that came into effect on 1 July 2016

-Information about important changes happening to the NDSS on 1 July 2016 is available on the Department of Health website.
+Information about important changes to the NDSS that came into effect on on 1 July 2016 is available on the Department of Health website.